carguel/chef-cookbook-ca-openldap/README.md

 ### Cookbooks:

-* [certificate](http://community.opscode.com/cookbooks/certificate) (optional): supports the certificates and the related key file deployed with this cookbook.
+* [certificate](http://community.opscode.com/cookbooks/certificate) (optional): ca\_openldap supports the certificates and the related key file deployed with this cookbook.

 ## Attributes